 5. Serve.
 Enjoy this sauce warm and with your favorite dish!

 There are so many ways to change up this recipe and make it your own!
-Here a some ways to customize this marinara sauce…
+Here’s some ideas:

-• Spicy marinara.
+• Make it spicy.
 Add about 1/2 to 1 teaspoon crushed red pepper flakes.

 • Basil marinara.
-You can really add any favorite herbs into this sauce.
-If you want a delicious basil flavor, add 3-6 basil leaves into the sauce as it simmers.
+You can really mix in any favorite herbs.
+If you want a delicious basil flavor, add 3-6 fresh basil leaves into the sauce as it simmers.
 Remove the leaves before serving.

-• Parmesan marinara.
+• Cheesy sauce.
 Stir in about 1/2 to 1 cup of freshly-grated Parmesan into the sauce just before serving.
 Or you can add the cheese into individual servings.

-• Creamy marinara.
+• Add creaminess.
 For more of a cream sauce, stir in 1/2 to 1 cup heavy cream into the marinara just before serving.

-• You can use fresh tomatoes for this recipe, but the tomatoes would need to be turned into crushed tomatoes by blanching and peeling the tomatoes then simmering them down to the correct consistency.
+• Fresh tomatoes.
+You can use fresh tomatoes for this recipe, but the tomatoes would need to be turned into crushed tomatoes by blanching and peeling them, then simmering them down to the correct consistency.

-• You can probably get away with reducing the simmer time down to about 20 minutes, if you’re in a hurry.
-However, for the best flavor I recommend simmering the sauce for at least one hour and up to six hours.
+• Cook time.
+You can probably get away with reducing the simmer time down to about 20 minutes, if you’re in a hurry.
+However, for the best flavor we recommend simmering the sauce for at least one hour and up to six hours.

-• This sauce has some small chunks, if you prefer a smooth sauce, use an immersion blender to blend until smooth.
+• Make it smooth.
+This sauce has some small chunks, if you prefer a smooth sauce, use an immersion blender to blend until smooth.
 If you don’t have an immersion blender, transfer sauce to a blender and blend until smooth.
-I recommend allowing the sauce to cool slightly before trying to blend it in a blender.
+Allow the sauce to cool slightly before trying to blend it in a blender.

 There are countless ways to use this homemade marinara sauce recipe!

-Some of my family’s favorites are baked chicken parmesan, my easy healthy lasagna, healthy sloppy joes and this baked ziti recipe.
+Some of my family’s favorites are baked chicken parmesan, my easy healthy lasagna, healthy sloppy joes, over spaghetti or zucchini noodles and this baked ziti recipe.

 storing homemade marinara sauce in small mason jar

 If you try this marinara sauce recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Print Recipe Pin Recipe